agaped/Rekursja/README.md

 -CodingBat exercises related to recursion

--Hanoi implementation (objective approach using 3 sticks and number of discs provided by user 1-10)
+-Hanoi implementation (objective approach using 3 sticks and number of discs provided by user 1-9)

+To play Hanoi type in the console:

+mvn clean install

+run.sh